Conventional HCI architectures increase troubleshooting complexity and can put critical operations at risk.

-In the first two posts in this series, I looked at HCI costs and HCI performance challenges.
 This time, I look at one of the most often-claimed advantages of conventional HCI: that these architectures decrease complexity.
 The “simplicity” of HCI comes at a price:

 Don’t overlook these factors when you are making important infrastructure decisions that you’re going to have to live with for many years.